regebro/supporting-python-3/source/cextensions.rst

 .. index:: RO, READONLY, static/statichere/staticforward

-There are some things you can do before you start the actual work of addnig Python 3 support.
+There are some things you can do before you start the actual work of adding Python 3 support.
 The first one is to remove any usage of some old aliases you don't need any more.
 For example the ``RO`` macro has been removed.
 It was only a shorthand for ``READONLY``, so if you used ``RO`` in your code you can replace